dustin-lennon/Nova-UCIP-Stardate--Date--Time/README.md

 Changelog - Dates are in Epoch time
 -----------------------------------
+1290030403:

+*	Reworked server timezone issue.
+Added a switch statement to set the PHP value to whatever timezone was set in Nova.

 1289356151:

 *	Updated hook to use the Nova system site stored settings to retrieve the proper timezone and DST setting and display it.